department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-new.md

 - [ ] Update the facility **Meta description** field, using the following format: "Get address and hours, parking and transportation information, and health services offered at [facility name]."
 - [ ] Move the facility link in the health care system menu to its place in the alphabetized list (medical centers first, then clinics).
 - [ ] Drupal Admin bulk publishes nodes and facility.
-- [ ] Drupal Admin edit facility node and remove `New facility` flag and save node.
 - [ ] Contact Lighthouse via Slack at #cms-lighthouse channel that this facility requires a canonical link in the following format (replacing the placeholder data with the actual API Id and VA.gov URL):
   - `vha_691GM,https://www.va.gov/greater-los-angeles-health-care/locations/oxnard-va-clinic/`
 - [ ] Add the "Awaiting CSV" flag to the facility node with a revision log message that includes a link to this ticket.